Western Illinois University: Macomb Campus

 IV.
 FOOD SERVICE

-All residence hall students are required to be on a food service plan beginning with the first day of classes and continuing through the last day of final examinations.
+All residence hall students (with the exception of those who reside in Lincoln or Washington halls) are required to be on a food service plan beginning with the first day of classes and continuing through the last day of final examinations.
+The meal plan for residents who transfer into or out of halls that require a meal plan will be adjusted accordingly on a daily basis, pro-rated on the effective date of move.
 Food service may be available for use prior to the first-day of classes.
 Food service is provided with the exception of Saturday and Sunday breakfast.
 Food service units will be closed between semesters and during University recess periods as listed in the University Catalog and Student Handbook.
 Food service plans are determined by occupancy in certain halls.
 Upon check-out, students on an eligible meal plan may receive a refund for a portion of unused food purchase dollars as prescribed by the conditions below in “Section VII: Cancellations, Check-out and Refunds”.

 V. SERVICES PROVIDED